Operations, Waste & Enforcement

 We are not licensed to collect hazardous waste such as paint, household and garden chemicals, cooking oil, used engine oil, batteries, mobile phones, fluorescent tubes, light bulbs and gas bottles.
 However these materials can be disposed of in the correct manner down at the Household Waste Recycling Centre (HWRC), Bittern Way or by a contractor.
 Please note asbestos cannot be taken to the HWRC.

-As well as the kerbside blue bin recycling scheme we also offer additional recycling bring sites around the borough for paper, cardboard, metals, textiles and books.
+As well as our kerbside recycling services we also offer additional recycling bring sites around the borough for paper, cardboard, metals, textiles and books.

 To find out where your nearest site is and what can be recycled please see the list below.